awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-create-dns-entry.md

    If you need a registered domain name, get one through a domain name registrar, such as Amazon Route 53\.
 For more information, see [Registering a New Domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) in the Route 53 documentation\.

-1. Confirm that the necessary DNS record types for your domain are supported by the DNS zone in Lightsail\.
+1. Confirm that the necessary DNS record types for your domain are supported by the Lightsail DNS zone\.
 The Lightsail DNS zone currently supports address \(A\), canonical name \(CNAME\), mail exchanger \(MX\), name server \(NS\), service locator \(SRV\), and text \(TXT\) record types\.
 For NS records, you can use wildcard DNS record entries\.

-   If the DNS record types required for your domain are not supported by the DNS zone in Lightsail, then you may want to use Route 53 as your domain's DNS hosting provider because it supports a greater number of record types\.
+   If the DNS record types required for your domain are not supported by the Lightsail DNS zone, you might want to use Route 53 as your domain's DNS hosting provider because it supports a greater number of record types\.
 For more information, see [Supported DNS Record Types](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/ResourceRecordTypes.html) and [Making Amazon Route 53 the DNS Service for an Existing Domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html) in the Route 53 documentation\.

 1. Create a Lightsail instance to which you will point your domain\.
 For more information, see [Create an Amazon Lightsail instance](how-to-create-amazon-lightsail-instance-virtual-private-server-vps.md)\.